kpingul/Flickr-App/README.md

 Once you've installed the dependencies, you can:

-Run node server.js and locate to your local host on port 8080 localhost:8080
+<code>Run node server.js</code> and locate to your local host on port 8080 localhost:8080